leanghoun/leanghoun.github.io/docs/voron-trident/config-files-github.md

 ### On Raspberry Pi
 1. Install TailScale to the Raspberry Pi with `curl -fsSL https://tailscale.com/install.sh | sh`.
 1. Start the service with `sudo tailscale up`, and it will provide a link for you to authenticate.
+The service will then autostart on every boot.

 ### On Other Devices
 Windows, Mac, iPhones, and Android Phones all have a dedicated TailScale app to install and login.
 Upon login, the IP addresses will be registered.